 (And no, he can't come after)

-So we need to look at each of the battles that are led by the Antichrist, and then – in later chapters – compare them with what we know about the Return of Jacob and the coming of Gog and Magog.
+So we need to look at each of the battles that are led by the Antichrist, and then - in later chapters - compare them with what we know about the Return of Jacob and the coming of Gog and Magog.
 Again, if the description of Gog and Magog does not fit with any of the battles led by the Antichrist, then the Return of Jacob must happen before the Antichrist arrives.
-There is no third alternative – assuming that we wish to submit ourselves to what the Bible actually says.
-And, you cannot be a Christian, if you refuse to submit to the words of God.
+There is no third alternative - assuming that we wish to submit ourselves to what the Bible actually says.
+And, you cannot call yourself a Christian, if you refuse to submit to the words of God.

-So, let’s look at what God has told us about these two battles, and we start with a look at the first invasions by the Antichrist, especially the one in which he stands up and proclaims himself to be god.
+So, let's look at what God has told us about these battles, and we start with a look at the first three invasions by the Antichrist, especially the one in which he stands up and proclaims himself to be god.
 And, we will start with the words of Jesus in the New Testament.

 The Army Of The Antichrist In The New Testament